case0x00/case0x00.github.io/_posts/2020-08-31-adaptive-cruise-control.md

 control = -controller.Compute(lead_distance-ego_distance, set_distance);
 ```

-This value is negative to ensure lead\_distance-ego\_distance decelerates to reach the set distance value.
+This value is negative to ensure lead\_distance-ego\_distance decelerated to reach the set distance value.
 If the vehicle seems to be on a collision course, the control value is computed with

 ```cpp
 control = -controller.Compute(0, set_distance)